bowmanjd/terminaltalk/slides/slides.md

 ## Custom prompts

-- Every shell comes with its own means of customizing the command prompt
+- Every shell already comes with its own means of customizing the command prompt
 - I like to use [starship](https://starship.rs/)